 Before contacting your bank, prepare everything you have.
 This means:

-- Your passbook, clearly showing the error.
+- Your passbook, highlighting the error.

 - Any receipts related to the transaction (e.g., deposit slips, ATM receipts).